Exercise refers to planned or structured physical activity includes aerobic and resistance training.

-- Weight loss - During exercise the body burns stored fat, result in reduced total body fat that leads to weight loss.
+- Weight loss - During exercise, the body burns stored fat, resulting in decreased total body fat that leads to weight loss.

 - Sharpen Mind - Regular exercise can have a profoundly positive impact on your brain; improves memory and useful for ADHD.

 - Boost Immunity - Numerous studies shown individuals do regular exercising has less prone to mild viral infections such as colds or flu.